gravitational/teleport/rfd/0175-spiffe-federation.md

 gRPC CRUD APIs, and will be guarded by RBAC.
 We will grant the verbs to view, modify and create `SPIFFEFederation` resources to the default `edit` role.

+For security reasons, we will guard the `status` field of the `SPIFFEFederation` resource from modification by the user.
+This field will be set by the Teleport Auth Server and there is no need for the user to modify it.

 #### Syncing Trust Bundles.

 A background task will be introduced to the Teleport Auth Server: